Our team 我們的團隊

 Belinda Flanders, Director and Chairperson, is a full time qualified teacher at a local private girls school.
 She has been volunteering with the refugee community in Hong Kong since 2006.
 She loves living in Hong Kong for the vast opportunities it presents for developing her own skills and contributing to the betterment of the lives of those less fortunate than herself.
 Belinda joined Vision First as a founding member upon its conception and is actively engaged in contributing to the development of Vision First services.

-Francesco Vecchio PhD, Director, is an Italian based at Monash University, Australia, where he earned a PhD researching asylum and irregular border-crossing to the ‘global city’.
+Francesco Vecchio, Director, is an Italian and a doctoral candidate at Monash University, Australia, where he researches asylum and irregular border-crossing to the ‘global city’.
 He moved to Hong Kong to work with the refugee community in 2005, after gaining academic and working experience in his country, Canada, France and Japan.
 Since then, he maintained constant relationship with a number of refugees, based on trust and mutual respect.
 They were the reason for his pursuing further studies.
 Francesco serves as correspondent for ISMU Foundation, Italy, an independent scientific organization developing research with a focus on international migration and social cohesion.
-He contributes to the objectives of Vision First by aiding its long-term capacity and research program.
+He contributes to the objectives of Vision First by aiding its long-term capacity.